 Rather than juggling two or more tasks at the same time, such as responding to an email while you are in a meeting, it’s more efficient to do things sequentially, one task after another.

 - Reduce interruptions to improve your efficiency and lower stress levels

 It’s better to check your inbox intermittently; every hour, perhaps, or if you’re worried about not responding quickly enough, every 30 minutes.
 But avoid constantly hovering over it.
 You should also limit visual and sound prompts such as pop-ups and notifications and choose specific times to view them.

 - Adapt your breaks to the task at hand

 In order to effectively regulate your mental load, a break is supposed to be a change from the task at hand, so you can be active in a different way.
 If you spend the day conducting a workshop and interacting with people, the right break would be to read, listen to calming music, or go for a walk.
 If you are staring at a screen all day, the right kind of break would involve moving your body and interacting with others.

 Sports, meditation, reading, or even just doing nothing all have a profound effect on your mental and physical well-being.
 If you don’t give yourself enough recovery time, you end up producing the stress hormones adrenaline and cortisol to compensate, which can have a detrimental effect on your health.

 - Offer flexible working spaces, which allow employees to work in an environment that meets the needs of their tasks, such as a quiet room or a collaborative space.

 While the problem needs to be dealt with collectively, and even at an organizational level, you have some flexibility in how you work.
-You have to actively want to get away from speed, quantity and responding instantly—concepts that are associated to productivity.
-What if all you needed to be calmer, more efficient and more effective at work was to learn how to say “no” and to take your time?
+You have to actively want to get away from speed, quantity, and responding instantly—concepts that are associated with productivity.
+What if all you needed to be calmer, more efficient, and more effective at work was to learn how to say “no” and to take your time?